-

 For James Dean’s Birthday

 Some links: For Library of America: I wrote about East of Eden … an essay I had been waiting to write for almost my whole entire life.
-I interviewed Dan Callahan about his book The Art of American Screen Acting, … Continue reading
+For my Substack, a re-post of the piece I wrote in 2013 on … Continue reading

 Posted in Actors, Movies, On This Day